Network protection for macOS

 - For toast message experience: Press the Unblock button.
 By reloading the webpage, the user will be able to proceed and use the cloud app.
 (This action is applicable for the next 24 hours, after which the user will have to unblock once again)

 - For toast message experience: Press the toast message itself.
-End user will be redirected to a custom redirect URL set globally in Microsoft Defender for Cloud Applications (More information at the bottom of this page)
+End user will be redirected to a custom redirect URL set globally in Microsoft Defender for Cloud Apps (More information at the bottom of this page)

 End user education center SharePoint site template

-For many organizations, it's important to take the cloud controls provided by Microsoft Defender for Cloud Applications, and to not only set limitations on end users when needed, but to also educate and coach them about:
+For many organizations, it's important to take the cloud controls provided by Microsoft Defender for Cloud Apps, and to not only set limitations on end users when needed, but to also educate and coach them about:

 - the specific incident